 Te Tuhi’s presence in Parnell, from 2019–2022, provides a unique opportunity: to engage one of Aotearoa New Zealand’s leading contemporary art institutions in helping to achieve the Parnell Plan vision.
 That is, to make Tāmaki Makaurau Auckland’s first suburb a thriving creative community that celebrates its unique natural, cultural and historic environment.

 In particular, Te Tuhi will contribute to the Parnell Plan's objectives to promote Parnell as an innovative and creative place to work, live, visit and do business.
 Te Tuhi will contribute to the strategies to achieve this, by building on Parnell’s reputation as a destination for arts, culture, learning and creative enterprise.

 The studios’ presence will support development, and innovative use of underutilised sites and spaces.
 Activity in the studios and gallery will contribute to making Parnell Station a key gateway to Parnell and the Auckland Domain.
 In addition, Te Tuhi is enthusiastic about bringing public art to Parnell Station and to the surrounding community.

 The original Newmarket railway station (subsequently refurbished and moved to Parnell) was built in 1908 for New Zealand Railways by the Ministry of Public Works and is currently owned by the New Zealand Railways Corpration.
 Sir George Troup (1863–1941) is the building’s architect; it is the largest 'Troup Period' station in Tāmaki Makaurau Auckland.
-While it has and it has a significant social and commerical history as a public building, the Newmarket Station has not been in use as a station for a number of years.
+While it has a significant social and commercial history as a public building, the Newmarket Station has not been in use as a station for a number of years.
 Read the full history of the building here.